andyrodrigues30/bkr-engine/README.md

 ## Key Design Principle
 At all phases:
-> Deterministic governance remains the system’s foundation.
+> Deterministic governance remains the system's foundation.
 > Intelligence layers augment, not replace, structural decision logic.

 ## The Complete Review Process